 “I am sorry to say that EDC Las Vegas needs to move to October.
 I want to thank everyone who has put their heart and soul into this show—the Insomniac team, artists, agents, managers, production crews, the Las Vegas Motor Speedway staff, the government.”

 Last week Rotella said that EDC was still still slated to happen May 21-23, despite the proposal being rejected by the state.

 Rotella says they are working with local and state officials “to make the show as safe as possible.”
 He notes additional details on safety protocols and the show’s lineup will be released soon.

-A state official said earlier the proposal for EDC’s May festival was rejected because it failed to comply with requirements related to capacity and social distancing.
+A state official said Thursday the proposal for EDC’s May festival was rejected because it failed to comply with requirements related to capacity and social distancing.

 “Their proposal did not comply with the capacity or social distancing requirements for large gatherings outlined in Directive 041,” according to Teri Williams, public information officer for the Nevada Division of Business and Industry.